ulemons/cryptography-game/README.md

 ## Exercise 1

 This exercise provides some tests that currently fail.
-The idea is that the sender and receiver have a common "bank," they will have to encrypt and decrypt a message through a key and shift the test to the shared bank
+The idea is to use a system similar to Caesar's cipher to decode these messages.
+In the first phase of the exercise you will not have the shared alphabet but only the symbols it contains, which are:
+- Lowercase and uppercase letters
+- Numbers
+- Special characters ( ,.'?!$*&@:+)

+in the second part of the exercise you will be provided with the shared alphabet, this will demonstrate how much easier it is to decode and encode a message with a shared piece of information.
 ## Exercise 2

 In this exercise we will use the Diffie-hellman algorithm to generate the public and private keys.
+You will have at your disposal the public generators G and p and the secrets of those who must generate a public key and a private key.
 In the same way of the first exercise, you have some unit test and you must pass all the test to complete the exercise.

 ## Exercise 3